Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

-\begin{proof}[Proof sketch.]
-It is not difficult to see that points in $AI$ are in the positive LRD and RDL bounce and subopt halfspaces.
-As such, points on segment $AI$ are the loci of points $P$, for which $d(P, \{AB,BC,AC\})=d(P,[AB,AC,BC]), d(P,[AC,AB,BC])$, i.e. the points in which the optimal $R_1$ visitation is both LRD and RLD.
 To see why, note that by Figure~\ref{fig: 3edgesPredereminedOrderSmallC-Equilateral} we have that $d(P,[AB,AC,BC])=\norm{PP'}$.
 Considering the reflection of $C''$ of $C'$ around $A$, and the reflection $B''$ of $B$ around $A$, it is easy to see that the bisector of the line formed by $B'C'$ and $B''C''$ coincides with the altitude of $\triangle ABC$ corresponding to $BC$ (this property is actually true for every non-obtuse triangle).
 Since $\triangle ABC$ is equilateral triangle, its altitude corresponding to $BC$ is also the angle $\angle A$ bisector. \end{proof}